 Step #5: Monitor Your Finances

 Establishing a plan and automating your finances will make it easier to organize all the different aspects of your finances.
 However, there are other components of your financial situation that are not fixed and cannot be automated.
-For example, spending decisions are up to your discretion every month, though you can use certain apps to keep track of your spending.
+For example, spending decisions like entertainment are up to your discretion every month, though you can use certain apps to keep track of your spending.
 You might receive a salary bump or a bonus, in which case you might decide to start investing more or paying down debt.

 Taking a regular look at your accounts and seeing if you’re on track towards your goals is critical.
 Setting up a time every week or every month is one way to make sure you’re consistently reviewing your situation.
 In addition, monitoring your finances can help you identify any credit card fraud or merchant mistakes in a timely manner.